Dudeiebot/nvim/noob.md

 CMD that works
 =================
+Customizing your theme is easy and you can just easily change your theme with `<leader>th`

 `(C-z)` will take you to the terminal and we call it suspended mode, you can use `fg` to access you buffer back.